Teacher: Miss Low

 - All uniform should be clearly labelled with your child's name.

 - Use contact books (white elephant from Reception or small red books) to communicate with Miss Low.
+You can always catch me on the door before or after school or make an appointment to see me via the School Office.

 - Home reading books are changed on Monday, Wednesday and Friday.